 According to The Wall Street Journal, fungal meningitis has claimed the life of seven individuals.
-In total, 91 people

-	in nine states have been sickened due to the recalled epidural steroid injection.
+In total, 91 people in nine states have been sickened due to the recalled epidural steroid injection.

 The CDC is now reporting the potentially contaminated injections were given starting May 21, 2012.
-Currently, 119 people

-	in 10 states people have been diagnosed with fungal meningitis.
-11 deaths have been reported.
+Currently, 119 people in 10 states people have been diagnosed with fungal meningitis.
+Eleven deaths have been reported.

-	The number of fungal meningitis cases continue to rise due to the recalled epidural steroid injection manufactured by

-	the New England Compounding Center.
-As of today, the CDC is reporting 137 confirmed cases with 12 deaths.
-The

-	contaminated injections were given as early as May 21, 2012.
-If you have received an epidural steroid injection you are

-	instructed to call your physician or go to the emergency room to be tested for signs and symptoms of fungal meningitis.
+The number of fungal meningitis cases continue to rise due to the recalled epidural steroid injection manufactured by the New England Compounding Center.
+As of today, the CDC is reporting 137 confirmed cases with twelve deaths.
+The contaminated injections were given as early as May 21, 2012.
+If you have received an epidural steroid injection, call your physician or go to the emergency room to be tested for signs and symptoms of fungal meningitis.

 Fungal meningitis has claimed the life of an Indiana patient.
-The individual wasn’t an Indiana resident but received

-	their injection at an Indiana clinic.
+The individual wasn’t an Indiana resident but received their injection at an Indiana clinic.
 The number of cases in the state is now up to 21.
-The CDC is reporting the number

-	of cases linked to steroid shots is up to 170 in 11 states.
+The CDC is reporting the number of cases linked to steroid shots is up to 170 in 11 states.
 In total, 14 deaths have been reported.

 As expected, the total number of cases of fungal meningitis has been on the rise.
 Currently, there are 205 reported cases in 14 states with 15 deaths.
 Tennessee continues to be the hardest hit state, with 53 cases of meningitis and six deaths.